Internet-Draft | Composite ML-DSA | December 2024 |

 The wire encoding of a Composite ML-DSA public key is:¶

-CompositeSignaturePublicKey ::= SEQUENCE SIZE (2) OF BIT STRING¶
+CompositeMLDSAPublicKey ::= BIT STRING¶

 Some applications may need to reconstruct the SubjectPublicKeyInfo

-Component keys of a CompositeSignaturePublicKey MUST NOT be used in any other type of key or as a standalone key.
+Component keys of a CompositeMLDSAPublicKey MUST NOT be used in any other type of key or as a standalone key.
 For more details on the security considerations around key reuse, see section Section 11.2.¶

 The following ASN.1 Information Object Class is defined to allow for compact definitions of each composite algorithm, leading to a smaller overall ASN.1 module.¶